 - Within Katonah Memorial Park

 1. Overhaul of Historic Building Preservation Law The Town Board, following a well- attended public hearing with many presenting their views, adopted amendments to the Historic Building Preservation Law.
 Each property owner subject to the law was mailed notice of the public hearing (and had previously been notified of public information sessions held last year and one held this year).
 The amendments include adoption of a list of historic properties; reduction in the number of historic properties subject to regulation; reduction in the authority of the Historic Building Preservation Commission (the HBPC review authority is limited to the 258 properties in “Tier 1”), clear establishment of “as of right” activities (no historic approval required); a new administrative permit to cut time and expense; and plain English rewrites of several provisions of the law.
 The Town Board also adopted a resolution for a partial rebate in building permit fees for historic work.
 The following summarizes the changes adopted in the HBPL:

 2. Support for Installation of Replacement Fire Tower at Ward Pound Ridge Reservation The Board adopted a resolution urging Westchester County to proceed with the largely community-funded effort to install a replacement fire tower a short distance for Pell Hill in Ward Pound Ridge Reservation.
 The tower would provide a magnificent view of the tristate area, draw visitors and be a boon financially for the park and local businesses.
-Click here for the resolution.
+Click here

 APRIL 20 UPDATE FROM THE TRAFFIC SAFETY WORKING GROUP COMMITTEE